ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_27_GlobalSeaSurfaceSalinitytrends.md

 This is a two pane figure where both  panes shows:
  - the trend in the near surface salinity (colourscale)
- - the mean near surface salinity saliniy over the time period (black contours).
+ - the mean near surface salinity over the time period (black contours).

 The top pane shows the observational data and the bottom pane shows the multi-model CMIP6 mean.

-The model sea surface salininty was de-drifted against the pi-control.
+The model sea surface salinity was de-drifted against the pi-control.
 The multi model mean is caluated such that each modelled ensemble has the same weight. ie One-model, one vote.